r002/r002.github.io/README.md

 ### Wednesday - April 10, 2024
 **Motivation:** I humbly submit that humanity has not quite yet figured out how best to leverage social tech **`to help people connect and build genuine human relationships`**.
 We have at our fingertips the power to reach any other human being in the world ***instantly*** on demand!
 And we've developed technology that can help us sift through oceans of data and classify at **hyper-granuality** a person's interests and a tweet's contents.

-And yet— with all this marvel and wonder, all we've done is monetize UGC by promoting clickbait content makes people the ***angriest?***?
+And yet— with all this marvel and wonder, all we've done is monetize UGC by promoting clickbait that makes people the ***angriest?***?
 Whatever fodder that riles up people the most for ad views? ***Seriously?!*** 🤔

 **`XNA`** is my attempt to introduce **`better legibility for social media` in the spirit of `building genuine human connections` over `shared interests and values`**.
 (Here, I've started with X but this can theoretically be similarly applied to Bluesky or any other social media platform.)